rancheng/ranchenghistoryblogs/about.md

 ![profile]({{ site.baseurl }}/images/profile_thumb.jpg "profile")

-I'm a robotics researcher, with experience on visual odometry, 3D reconstruction and deep learning.
+I'm a robotics researcher, with experience on visual SLAM, deep learning and reinforcement learning.

 Currently working at Center for Intelligent Machines, McGill University, as CS M.S. candidate & Research Assistant of Prof. Gregory Dudek, looking for Ph.D in Robotics, Vision, and Learning.